Contents

 - Information is actively sought and shared to support successful transitions.

-- Staff are aware of children and young people who may need additional support to ensure a smooth transition.
+- Staff are aware of children and young people who may need additional support to ensure a smooth transition from one phase or setting to another.

-- Teachers work together between schools to plan and support transitions, with a focus on groups who may require additional support.
+- Staff work together between schools or settings to plan and support transitions, with a focus on groups who may require additional support.

 - Plans are drawn up involving parents, carers, children and young people, making use of good practice guidance from the Local Authority.